desy-cms/analysis-calibrations/README.md

 mkdir pileup/mc
 ```

-### Add information
+### Add calibrations

-Add the relevant information from official sources in the directories above.
+Add the relevant files in the corresponding  directories.
 Commit your changes and, if needed, make a pull request.

+For more detailed information see the README files in the subdirectories of thes package.